ucsb-cs148-s21/t7-local-network-file-transfer/team/doug.md

 # Ideas

 The idea of the project is to allow devices on the same local network to transfer files in a similar fashion to Airdrop.
-I don't have enough knowledge about this topic to speak technically, but I'm envisioning this could be done through the devices logging on to the web app on the same network.
-The app could display all the connected to the app and allow some drag-and-drop action similar to Airdrop.
+I don't have enough knowledge about this topic to speak technically, but I'm thinking this could be done through the devices logging on to the web app on the same network.
+The app could display all the devices connected to the app and allow some drag-and-drop action similar to Airdrop.

 # Norms